 The unthinkable has just happened.
 Anil Ambani-led Reliance Communications (RCom) has defaulted on a loan repayment of INR 375 crores.
 Credit rating agencies, such as Moody’s, Fitch, and Care Ratings, seem to have downgraded the company’s debt.

-- Moody’s has cut RCom’s corporate family rating and senior secured bond rating to Caa1 indicating high credit risk
+- Moody’s has cut RCom’s corporate family rating and senior secured bond rating to watch Caa1 indicating high credit risk

 RCom’s financial position is extremely fragile and can be understood by the following facts: